 When not in use, the mats roll up easily for storage.

-All in all, Forb’s indoor putting greens are our top pick this year.
-Whichever size you choose, you’re going to get an authentic putting experience in your own home.
+All in all, Forb’s indoor putting greens are our pick for the best mid range greens this year.
+Whichever size you choose, you’re going to get a relatively authentic putting experience in your own home.

 Special mention now for the PuttOut Pro Putting Mat.
 And that’s because it’s made by the same company who manufacture one of our favourite golf training aids, the PuttOut Pressure Putt Trainer.